CiscoDevNet/node-sparkbot-samples/docs/README.md

 > curl http://localhost:8080
 ...
 {
-  "message": "Congrats, your Cisco Spark webhook is up and running", "since": "2016-09-01T13:15:39.425Z",
+  "message": "Congrats, your webhook is up and running", "since": "2016-09-01T13:15:39.425Z",
   "listeners": [
     ...